 Pure Balance Pro Indoor Pate Chicken & Rice Formula Review

 Wet cat food can be a lifeline for many as not only is it extremely appealing to many cats, but it can also help them take on sufficient moisture, which is a common issue.

-The above recipe is designed for indoor cats, but Pure Balance also has wet cat food recipes with other groups such as senior cats, kittens, and those with sensitive skin or digestion.
+The above recipe is designed for indoor cats, but Pure Balance also has wet cat food recipes for other groups such as senior cats, kittens, and those with sensitive skin or digestion.